chatcharoen/dbsec-workshop/Lab_Guides/AVDF/300/README.md

 - Click the **Report View** button to return to the Alert.
 Examine the other sections.
 Note how you can change the status of the Alert, make notes, send a notification right from this screen, etc.  If you were able to configure email in this lab environment, the Alert could have been mailed to you automatically when it was generated.

 - Create three more alerts.
 Repeat the steps above to create another alert for the **DROP USER** command and another alert that will provide notification when a DBA user account attempts to directly access data outside of the intended application user account.
 Finally, you will examine use of the threshold setting via a **FAILED LOGIN** alert.
+To get there go to **Policy** tab then **Alert Definitions** and then **Create**

 - Enter the following information for the **DROP_USER** Alert.
 ```